Importing commit history from GitLab to GitHub

 export COMMITTER_EMAIL=oleksandr.red+github@gmail.com

-• GITLAB_TOKEN is a personal access token.
-Will be used to fetch your commits from GITLAB_BASE_URL;
+• GITLAB_TOKEN is a personal access token .
+It will be used to fetch your commits from GITLAB_BASE_URL.

-• COMMITTER_NAME, COMMITTER_EMAIL are my GitHub name with surname and email.
+• COMMITTER_NAME, COMMITTER_EMAIL are my GitHub name and email.

 And run the command: